ChrisDal/ubiwmxn-game/WomxnDevelopUbisoftDemo/Assets/levels/README.md

 Correspondance
 =================

 Correspondance between number in tile map and elements.
 Files can be found under `Assets\levels`.
-Datas is separated in two csv files.
+Data is separated in two csv files.
 The map `-tiles` is for the plateforms and background, the map `-elem` is for the interactive elements and ennemies.

 Filename examples : `Level-TMPF-Niv-%02d-tiles.csv`  and  `Level-TMPF-Niv-%02d-elem.csv`